YeabinMoonEcon/starter-hugo-academic3/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Yeabin Moon.
-I am a PhD Candidate in the Economics Department at University of Houston.
+I am a Senior Lecturer in Data Analytics at Brandeis International Business School.
 In my research, I use large-scale scraping and matching methods to study the effects of entry economic conditions on the economists' career.
-I am on the job market and will be available for interviews at the 2022 ASSA Meetings.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.